xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 * What to log

   * Full prompts and responses.
-  * Any tension scores or decompositions produced by SystemicTensionHead.
+  * Any tension scores or decompositions produced by `SystemicTensionHead`.
-  * These logs are sufficient for external audit without exposing any internal generative rules.
+  * These logs are sufficient for external audit without exposing internal TU generative rules.

 ---